-Amazon to cut more than 18,000 jobs, CEO says
+Amazon to shed over 18,000 jobs as it cuts costs, CEO says

 "We are working to support those who are affected and are providing packages that include a separation payment, transitional health insurance benefits, and external job placement support," Mr Jassy said.

-He added that "Amazon has weathered uncertain and difficult economies in the past, and we will continue to do so."
+He added: "Amazon has weathered uncertain and difficult economies in the past, and we will continue to do so."

+Mr Jassy did not specify where affected employees were located, but he said the firm would communicate with organisations that represent employees "where applicable in Europe".

+He also said the "majority of role eliminations" would be in the Amazon Stores operations and its People, Experience, and Technology team.

 Two months ago the firm said it would focus on reducing expenses in its annual review of business operations.